 50 pieces | Paperback with online access to audio

 This book is in similar style of a book with online audio access (with a unique code inside the book).
-This is not a Renaissance-period specific book.
-It is more a general, well balanced repertoire from conventional periods of classical guitar literature that are just right for a beginner.
+It features a well balanced repertoire from conventional periods of classical guitar literature that are just right for a beginner.

 Here too, pieces have been simplified for a beginner to negotiate with ease.
 Jerry Willard is a noted editor known for his helpful books on the classical guitar especially for those starting out.
 The book provides standard as well as TAB notation.

 Composers here include Sor, Carulli, Dowland, Mozart, Tarrega and more.
 The audio files are full length performances and can be slowed down for playing along.

 It is just the kind of ‘sing-along’ type book that you can toss in your luggage and get some good guitar time on a holiday.

 I also have a listing of 15 all-time greatest hit songs of the classical guitar, which lays down individual pieces that are famous rather than whole albums.
 Check it out.

 If you’re interested in building your personal repertoire of classical guitar pieces, I recommend reading my article on 15 sheet music pieces to learn.

 You will also want to check out some practical ways to build a repertoire from free sheet music online.